top of page

 Each year famous roadside muralist, artist John Cerney chooses a topic or theme and donates one of his works of art to a community or organization.
 Last year’s 50th anniversary of the Apollo 11 moon landing got him thinking about that feat and the man who took those first steps onto the moon.
 Cerney of Salinas, California, contacted the Wapakoneta Chamber of Commerce early in 2020 and offered to donate one of his murals if the right location could be found.
 The local group, First on the Moon, took on the project and the rest, as they say, is history.

 Cerney painted the various components in his studio in California and then traveled cross-country to deliver and construct it on site.
 The mural is located about three miles east of Wapakoneta on US 33.
 It is viewable from the westbound lane.
-Creney’s giant works of art can be found in 28 states and Canada, this is Ohio’s first Cerney mural and it is a great excuse for a fun road trip.
+Cerney’s giant works of art can be found in 28 states and Canada, this is Ohio’s first Cerney mural and it is a great excuse for a fun road trip.

-For more information on these and other fun things to see and do in west central Ohio check out SeeMore.org
+third bronze statue of Neil Armstrong, downtown.
+This one depicts him waving to the crowds as he did during a huge Homecoming Parade following his trip to the moon.
+For more information on these and other fun thingsto see and do in west central Ohio check out SeeMore.org

 Metal Utility Boxes Become Works of Art!